ilja89/task2022/docs/wsl.md

 ```bash
 wsl --install -d Ubuntu
 ```
-You can choice any available Linux distribution to install
+You can choice any available Linux distribution to install.

+Remember user name and password, you did set on install!

 ## Get Charon